Complimentary planning resources are just a click away!

 – Stephen E. Ambrose, National WWII Museum Founder

-When you support The National WWII Museum, you create your legacy of honoring our history and protecting the future.
+When you support The National World War II Museum, you create your legacy of honoring our history and protecting the future.

 As the official WWII museum of the United States, we share your passion for preserving our history so that sacrifices made for freedom are never forgotten.
-A $400 million capital-expansion currently underway will see the addition of two new pavilions, among many other recent and future enhancements.
+Because of supporters like you, the Museum now has two new pavilions and other enhancements for preserving and sharing the stories of WWII.